Botryococcus braunii

 Botryococcus braunii is a green, pyramid-shaped planktonic microalga that is of potentially great importance in the field of biotechnology.
+Until 2024 it was considered to have three races: A, B, and L., but it was then determined that these are three separate species.

-Colonies held together by a lipid biofilm matrix can be found in temperate or tropical oligotrophic lakes and estuaries, and will bloom when in the presence of elevated levels of dissolved inorganic phosphorus.
-The species is notable for its ability to produce high amounts of hydrocarbons, especially oils in the form of Triterpenes, that are typically around 30–40% of their dry weight.
-Compared to other green alge species it has a relatively thick cell wall that is accumulated from previous cellular divisions; making extraction of cytoplasmic components rather difficult.
+Colonies are held together by a lipid biofilm matrix can be found in temperate or tropical oligotrophic lakes and estuaries, and will bloom when in the presence of elevated levels of dissolved inorganic phosphorus.
+The species is notable for its ability to produce high amounts of hydrocarbons, especially oils in the form of triterpenes, that are typically around 30–40% of their dry weight.
+Compared to other green alge species it has a relatively thick cell wall that is accumulated from previous cellular divisions, making extraction of cytoplasmic components rather difficult.
 Much of the useful hydrocarbon oil is outside of the cell.

+Description

+Botryococcus braunii consists of colonies of cells up to 100 μm (sometimes up to 500 μm) in diameter, composed of subcolonies sometimes connected via mucilaginous strings.
+Cells are grouped around the periphery of a thick matrix, forming irregularly shaped clusters.
+Cells, or small groups of cells, are embedded within a mucilaginous sheath which covers about two-thirds of the cell, while the tip of the cell is covered by another mucilaginous, colorless cap.
+The matrix is colorless, but in old colonies may be colored yellow-brown.
+Cells are 6–14 μm long 4–11 μm wide, obovoid, in shape with a parietal, apical, lateral or basal chloroplast and an indistinct basal pyrenoid or pyrenoid-like body; the pyrenoid may not be visible in young cells or cultures.
+Reproduction occurs by the formation of autospores, typically two (sometimes four) per cell.